-In this case, my very recent $10,000 investment in Vanguard’s Total Market Stock Index (VTSAX) had lost a few hundred dollars in the first three trading days since I purchased the lot on February 2nd, and well into the fourth trading day, it was on track to lose a few hundred dollars more.
+In this case, my $10,000 investment in Vanguard’s Total Market Stock Index (VTSAX) had lost a few hundred dollars in the first three trading days since I purchased the lot on February 2nd, and well into the fourth trading day, it was on track to lose a few hundred dollars more.

 Taking advantage of this situation feels like being allowed to bet on the winner of a football game late in the fourth quarter when the home team’s up by three touchdowns.
 As long as the trade is entered before the market closes, the transaction will go through based on the closing price.

-After logging into my taxable brokerage account at Vanguard, I click on “Exchange” in the fund that has a loss.
+After logging into my taxable brokerage account at Vanguard, I click on “Exchange” in the mutual fund that has a loss.

 I am then presented with a list of lots purchased, along with the gains or losses in each.
 Only the most recently purchased lot has a loss, and I select it.

 Step 3: Select the TLH Partner to Purchase

 On the next screen, you’ll verify the fund you are selling on the left.